elenarjonap/TechEvents/README.md

 ## Stacks:
-+ Metodología Agile con Scrum
++ Metodología Agile with Scrum
 + Mob Programming
 + TDD